ouya/docs/mono-game.md

 [Back to general info](enable_xiaomi_support.md#xiaomi-initialization)

-`OuyaSDK_Init` supports initialization strings to make the game compatible with OUYA Everywhere devices.
+`MonoGame` supports initialization strings similar to `Java` syntax to make the game compatible with OUYA Everywhere devices.

 * `tv.ouya.developer_id` - The developer UUID can be found in the [developer portal](http://devs.ouya.tv) after logging in.